• Introduction

 ddh to keynes

 The above result proves mathematically once and for all that Keynes' principle satisfies, 1. the prerequisite of microfoundations for macroeconomics; 2.
-Clower's Dual-Decision Hypothesis (DDH) on budget constraint; 3. the intrinsic mechanism of DDH with feedback is simple enough for the average household to intuitively understand and utilize.
+Clower's Dual-Decision Hypothesis (DDH) on budget constraint.

 Wu's result shows that,

 1. Modigliani (1954) and others were right on data relating saving to income.
-But what was missing in proving Keynes' principle was the word change in front of both saving and income!
-Now, it is rigorously proven mathematically.
+What was missing was the word change in front of both saving and income!

 2. For the first time in economics, income growth or growth is not just an isolated variable to be analyzed in vacuum, devoid of any theoretical foundation behind it.